mroshan454/Replicating-ViT-Research-Paper/README.md

 ## 📖 Understanding Vision Transformers

+### 🧠 What is Vision Transformer (ViT)?

+ViT treats image patches like tokens in NLP and applies Transformer encoders to classify images.

+ViT processes an image by:
+1. Splitting it into patches
+2. Embedding each patch
+3. Passing through Transformer blocks
+4. Using the [CLS] token for classification

-### 1. Why Vision Transfomers?
+### Why Vision Transfomers?
 - Traditional Convolutional Neural Networks(CNNS) dominates the computer vision due to their ability to capture local patterns.
 However, CNNs have limitations in modeling long-range dependencies and lack flexibility.
 Vision Transformers leverage self-attention to overcome this by treating images like sequences, similar to how NLP models treat sentences.

-### 2. Transformers in NLP
+### Transformers in NLP
 - Transformers were originally introduced in the famous paper `Attention is All you Need(2017)` and was originally designed for NLP tasks.
 They use self-attention to weigh relationships between tokens in a sequence.

 ### 3. From Words -> Patches to Image -> Patches